Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Other excellent Melbourne playgrounds

-Other excellent playgrounds close to Melbourne CBD include, St Kilda Adventure Playground, equipment has been repurposed from reclaimed materials including an airplane cockpit, pirate ship, flying fox, trampoline and twisty slides.
+Other excellent playgrounds and great close to Melbourne CBD include, St Kilda Adventure Playground, equipment has been repurposed from reclaimed materials including an airplane cockpit, pirate ship, flying fox, trampoline and twisty slides.

-Ride a miniature train in Melbourne with kids
+Ride a miniature train in Melbourne for kids

 For little train enthusiasts, go for a spin on a miniature railway.
 There is a vast network of hobby railways scattered in and around Melbourne.
 Run by volunteers, most train rides are open on Sundays.
 It’s a cheap, cheerful morning out, doing what local families do.